jimmmyss/GSoC-2025/README.md

 3. **Selective VLM support for Complex Texts** – Use Vision-Language Models exclusively for complex documents so that standard texts are processed efficiently without heavy resource usage.
 4. **Consistent Accuracy** – Achieve and maintain a high OCR accuracy scores of over 90% across diverse document types.

-## Thanks note
+## Final Note

-This project is supported by the Google Summer of Code program and the Open Technologies Alliance - Gfoss organization.
-I would like to extend my sincere thanks to my mentors, Foivos and Nikos, for his invaluable guidance throughout the project, covering areas such as implementation, code review, and community involvement.
-Additionally, I am grateful to the organization for providing me with the opportunity to work on this project.
-It was an absolute pleasure working with you and I will try to stay connected with the community in the future!
+Thank you to the [Google Summer of Code 2025](https://summerofcode.withgoogle.com/) program and [Open Technologies Alliance - Gfoss](https://gfoss.eu/) for providing me with the opportunity to contribute to GlossAPI.
+I am deeply grateful for this expirience and to my mentors, Foivos and Nikos, for their guidance and support.
+The project has given me truly valuable insights into new technologies and methodologies, and I look forward to staying connected with the community and continuing to contribute to GlossAPI.

-In conclusion, the development of the GlossAPI as part of Google Summer of Code 2025 has been an enriching and transformative experience.
-The project successfully introduced a range of advanced features and enhancements designed to improve the educational experience for users.
-The integration of interactive simulations, improved code, and a more intuitive user interface has significantly contributed to the platform's functionality and user experience.

-Throughout the project, I have gained valuable insights into new technologies and methodologies, honed my problem-solving skills, and expanded my expertise in AI practices.
-Collaborating with a large organization and engaging with the broader community has been incredibly rewarding, both professionally and personally.

-.
-The journey has been fulfilling, and the opportunity to contribute to educational technology has been particularly gratifying.
-I look forward to staying connected with the community and continuing to support the platform's development in the future.

-Thank you once again to everyone who supported and guided me throughout this project.
-Your contributions and encouragement have made this experience truly memorable.